-The Mighty Mount Etna: The second hardest bike climb in Italy (just behind the incomparable Scanuppia), is located in the east coast of Sicily, between the cities Messina and Catania.
+The Mighty Mount Etna: The third hardest bike climb in Italy (just behind the incomparable Scanuppia), is located in the east coast of Sicily, between the cities Messina and Catania.
 We start the route at the horse monument.

 Starting at the horse monument makes sense because the true ascent begins there, but this is not without its hazards -- the drivers in this part of the world (or the tourists in this part of the world?) drive insanely!
 Proceed with caution.

 From the monument, you will go up a one way highway/main road for a few kilometers, then you merge with a one way lane pointing uphill.
 The best way to do this is to start at sunrise or just before, otherwise do not ride this part.
 At sunrise it was alright, with very light traffic.

 We started this climb at dawn on 7 July 2018.

 The road stays very busy as it is a main route in and out of town.
 There are many roundabouts in the first 10 miles, most have signs directing you toward Etna.
 There is no shoulder at any point and at one spot you must drive up a one lane onramp.